 Not surprisingly, this way of thinking leaves many environmentalists suspicious and angry.
 Geoengineering may never be deployed, but even as a counter in a rhetorical game it can serve as a powerful distraction, sapping the political will to undertake the hard work of decarbonizing our societies.
 Many proponents go out of their way to insist that geoengineering research should only supplement, not replace, strong policies on emissions reductions.
 The trouble with such notions is that once politicians start to see geoengineering as the cheaper option–economically and politically–then emissions reduction will seem even less urgent.
 We need to increase, not decrease, the sense of urgency among political leaders of wealthy high-emission countries, none more than Canada.

 Geoengineering technologies and experiments will also engender specific negative social and environmental consequences, such as destruction of livelihoods, reduction of rainfall, acidification of the oceans, even the end of blue skies.
 But geoengineering is not merely a set of technologies, it is a philosophy and a political strategy.
-It is a way of seeing the natural world that is shallow and calculating, a testament to the hubris of the twenty-first century Western world.
+It is a way of seeing the natural world that is shallow and calculating, a testament to the hubris of the 21st century Western world.

 Moreover, many proposed geoengineering techniques could be relatively cheap to deploy, and the technical capacity to do so will be within reach of some individuals, corporations and states in the coming decade.
 Multilateral mechanisms to prevent unilateral attempts at planetary modification are urgently needed.
 And by the way, competition is already stiff in the patent offices among those who think they have a planetary fix for the climate crisis.
 The prospect of a private monopoly holding the “rights” to modify the climate is alarming to say the least, injecting a commercial incentive into the madness of climate manipulation.